 Centralized Logging & Log Aggregation

 Whether to gain insights, troubleshoot issues, or defend against security threats, developers have always managed logs as a way to gain insights or pinpoint issues.
-However, as log data is produced by nearly every computing device, application, framework, container, and server, it’s impossible to effectively manage the sheer volume of these logs without centralized log management.
+However, as log data is produced by nearly every computing device, application, framework, container, and server, it’s impossible to effectively manage the sheer volume of these logs without a centralized log management system.

 Centralized log management is a system that aggregates logs from all servers, applications, and networking devices into a single location.
 This centralized location allows for a single point of entry for easy access, control, storage, and analysis, streamlining the logging process and allowing for a complete overview of your environment.